Next shares surge as online sales limit pandemic pain

-LONDON (Reuters) - British fashion retailer Next soundly beat its forecast for Christmas sales despite COVID-19 lockdowns hitting store sales in November and the final shopping days of December, resulting in another upgrade to underlying profit guidance.
+LONDON (Reuters) -British fashion retailer Next soundly beat its forecast for Christmas sales despite COVID-19 lockdowns closing stores in November and the final shopping days of December, resulting in another upgrade to underlying profit guidance.

 Shares in the company rose as much as 9% to a five-year high of 75.22 pounds in early Tuesday trade.